DevTest-HQ/engineering-assessment/README.md

 - State Management

 #### Backend
+- (DO NOT CREATE A FRONTEND MODULE)
+- The tech stack to use must include any Node.js (Express, Fastify, Nest...) framework.
 - The user should be able to login/sign-up
 - The user should be able to reset the password by receiving a temporary email or an OTP confirmation
 - The user should apply for the job, and receive an email